 There are numerous steps involved in filing for an EB-2 NIW green card.
 Because these cases are often complex, it is generally recommended that individuals work with a skilled NIW visa attorney to help them through the process and maximize their chances of a favorable outcome.

 The primary form that is filed for an EB-2 NIW case is the I-140, Immigrant Petition for Alien Workers.
-This form and supporting documentation will be sent to either the Nebraska Service Center (NSC) or the Texas Service Center (TSC), depending on where you live.
+This form and supporting documentation will be sent to either the Nebraska Service Center (NSC) or the Texas Service Center (TSC).
 These are the only two USCIS service centers that process NIW visa applications.
 Depending on your case, you may be required to file other immigration forms.
 Consult with your immigration attorney to determine what forms may be filed with your I-140 package.
 Of course, if processing domestically and seeking an immediate adjustment you will want to file the I-140 simultaneously with the I-485 Application to Adjust Status to Lawful Permanent Residency and the I-765 Application for Employment Authorization.

 Along with your I-140, you will need to file a petition letter, reference letters, and all other evidence that supports your NIW visa application.
 While your attorney will give you specific instructions about the necessary documentation, it will generally include:

 - A copy of your passport, including all pages with stamps;

 - A copy of your current visa status;

 - Letters of recommendation;

 - Copies of diplomas from your highest degrees, along with an evaluation certifying that the degree is the equivalent of a U.S. degree if it is from a foreign institution;